 The surpassing of the 1,200 milestone since last year’s report compiled by the Combat Antisemitism Movement (CAM) and the Center for the Study of Contemporary European Jewry at Tel Aviv University is a telling indicator of the far-reaching impact and influence of the definition and its accompanying 11 contemporary explanatory examples of prejudiced and discriminatory behavior against the Jewish people.

-In the first 3 months of 2024, a total of 10 new adoptions and endorsements were reported, while retroactive data collection from previous years added another 5.
+In the first 10 months of 2024, 32 new adoptions and endorsements were reported, while retroactive data collection from previous years added another 14.

 Adoptions & Endorsements Report